-This past summer, Deirdre graduated from the Vermont College of Fine Arts earning her Masters in Art and Design Education and is now a certified teacher in Washington state.
-She is endorsed in K – 12 art education and has been teaching in Whatcom and Skagit counties for over eleven years.
+In August 2019, Deirdre graduated from the Vermont College of Fine Arts earning her Masters in Art and Design Education and is now a certified teacher in Washington state.
+She is endorsed in K – 12 art education and has been teaching in Whatcom and Skagit counties for over twelve years.

 Try as she might to explore different paths in college, she felt drawn to study art and completed her B.F.A. in painting in 1992 from the University of Washington.
 In her work, she favors the continual exploration of color and design in non-representational paintings.
 Primarily an oil painter, she is just as likely to use watercolors or acrylic if they are at hand.
 Watercolor offers a spontaneous luminosity; acrylic is immediate and oils are slow and rich and take time to develop.

 Along with raising her own creative children and painting, Deirdre works as a teaching artist throughout the Northern Puget Sound area.